needle-tools/needle-engine-samples/package/Runtime/CustomHands/README.md

 ## Setup

-Custom hands are configured via the `WebXR` component.
-In there, you specify a runtime path to a directory that contains your custom hand models.
+Custom hands are configured via the `XRControllerModel` component.
+In there, you add a reference to your hand models for left and right hand prefabs.
+It is important that the prefab for the left hand is named "left" and the prefab for the right hand is named "right".

-This means that you need to create two `.glb` files that contain your left and right hand.

-This sample is set up in a way that you can directly edit the hands from the scene.
-The setup is as follows:
-- add your hands to your scene
-- name the GameObjects `left` and `right`
-- disable them and add a `GltfObject` component
-Adding the component results in the scene getting exported as three separate files – the main `.glb`, `right.glb` and `left.glb`.
-- specify the custom hands path in the `WebXR` component as `/`.

 ## External Hand Assets